deatheyes/MysqlProbe/README.md

 ### Watcher

 Watcher is the module responsible for building map from connection to db.
-It needs Mysql authority to run 'show processlist'.
+It needs MySQL authority to run 'show processlist'.

 ## Output
 Data collected from slave or master will be reported in form of json compressed by snappy.
 The report contains statistical items:

-* sql template: A sql template is a sql like text without constant condition value. eg. "select * from user where name=?".
+* SQL template: A SQL template is a SQL like text without constant condition value. eg. "select * from user where name=?".
 * latency: The execution latency in microsecond.
 * timestamp: Request and response timestamps.
 * status: Wether sueecssed or not.